Nomber1-1/ml-agents/Project/Assets/ML-Agents/CustomWalkingSoccerTwos/Docs/README.md

 - Experiment with reward shaping in `WalkerSoccerAgent.cs`.
 - Enable self-play in Stage 2 YAML once rewards stabilize.

 For more details, see the [ML-Agents documentation](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Readme.md).
+Also see `Docs/PROJECT_HISTORY.md` and `Docs/PPO_AND_POCA.md` for our project’s design and training notes.